 All children should have equal access to the curriculum.
 Our mastery approach to mathematics is designed to meet the needs of all learners irrespective of any particular circumstances.

 Homework

-Short homework tasks are given in KS1 and KS2 usually on a weekly basis, although some homework may be part of longer-term projects, as set out in the Homework Policy.
-Pupils also have access to TimesTables RockStars and Mathletics, which are both used for homework purposes as well.
+Short, weekly homework tasks are given in KS1 and KS2 as set out in the Homework Policy.
+All children have access to My Maths and this may be used as, or in addition to, weekly homework.

 Reporting